-Component 3 consists of a vertically orientated 400 mm l.D. pipe which is 30 m in length.
+Component 3 consists of a vertically orientated 400 mm I.D. pipe which is 30 m in length.
 For a flow of 720 m3/h with 3 sg fluid, due to the elevation of the fluid and frictional losses, the system pressure at this point is 5.07 mWG.

 Component 4 consists of a 400 mm pipe with two 90° long radius 5 diameter pipe bends (1.57 m in length) with a tee junction connecting the back-up (BU) tanks.
 A head loss constant of 0.6 was assumed for the pipe bends and tee junction.
 After the first bend and the tee, the pressure is 1.90 mWG at the top of the system where the back-up tanks are positioned.
 The BU tanks are open to atmosphere and are filled with water.
 Based on water (1 sg), the media will flow out of the tanks if the level is above 1.9 m and media will flow into the tanks if it is below 1.9 m.
 Mixing of the water and media is likely to occur, however the exact position is difficult to determine.
-Experimental experience by Associated Power show that media does not mix with the water in the BU tanks are initially filled to the halfway mark at the start of operations which allows room for the active tank to rise, as water is drawn from the opposite tank.
+Experimental experience by Associated Power show that media does not mix with the water in the BU tank and drains (A. Kenney, Personal Communication, 23rd November 2018).
+The backup tanks are initially filled to the halfway mark at the start of operations which allows room for the active tank to rise, as water is drawn from the opposite tank.